Far-UVC (Low-Wavelength Light)

 Far-UVC's ability to rapidly inactivate pathogens, without posing health risks to humans, makes it a highly promising technology for reducing pathogen transmission in indoor environments.
 Sufficiently intense far-UVC could drastically suppress transmission via ambient pathogens in the air, and potentially even via large respiratory droplets passing between people in conversation.
 Widespread adoption of far-UVC in workplaces and other indoor spaces could pre-emptively suppress almost any future respiratory pandemic.

-What is SecureBio doing?
+What has SecureBio done?

 Learn more

-1. Far UV-C radiation: An emerging tool for pandemic control
+2. Far UV-C radiation: An emerging tool for pandemic control

 Blatchley et al. (2022)